Not There Yet

 Why?

-Because most of those things are illusions, not destinations.
-They’re temporary visions in a desert of other people’s expectations and approval.
+Because most of those things are not destinations.
+They’re temporary visions in a desert of other people’s expectations and images of success.

 Lately, a few specific moments have reminded me where my “there” is…